Information about Fitness Australia registration, services and support

 The reason that the APSS Stage 1 is compulsory is that it screens for high risk.
 If someone is high risk, they will require guidance from a medical or allied health professional prior to commencing exercise.
 Stages 2 and 3 screen for those at moderate or low risk, and in both instances the person can safely begin moderate intensity activity without further guidance from a medical or allied health professional.

 While it is preferable for all stages to be completed and for the process to be as thorough as possible, it is acknowledged that this will not always be possible.
-Therefore Stages 2 and 3 are not deemed mandatory.
-The APSS Textbook provides further explanation of the evidence and reasoning for each of the Pre-Exercise Screening questions and stages.
+Therefore Stage 2 is not deemed mandatory.